unepwcmc/ProtectedPlanet/docs/fdw_setup/local.md

 # ProtectedPlanet ↔ Portal FDW Integration (macOS + Docker Desktop)

-## Goal
-- Allow the PP database (in Docker) to read specific tables from the Portal database via PostgreSQL FDW.
+**If you do not know what is Data Management Portal please read**

 ## Recommended topology
 - Portal DB: runs on host macOS (Homebrew Postgres).
 Variation: Portal DB in Docker (see Variations).
 - PP DB: runs in Docker, exposed on localhost:55432.

 ## Prerequisites
-- macOS with Docker Desktop installed.
+- macOS with Docker installed.
-- Portal DB (Postgres) running locally (Homebrew or Docker) with a read-only account:
+- Portal DB (Postgres) running with a read-only account:
   - CREATE ROLE portal_ro_user LOGIN PASSWORD '...';
   - Store the password in an environment variable, not inline.
 - PP DB running in Docker and accessible on localhost:55432.
 - Portal app DB name (for this repo): pp_data_management_backend_development.

-## Security notes
-- Prefer scram-sha-256 for pg_hba.conf.
-- Never paste secrets inline.
-Use environment variables like PORTAL_RO_PASSWORD and PP_DB_PASSWORD.
-- In staging/prod, grant access to a specific application role, not PUBLIC.

 ## 1. Configure the Portal DB to accept connections from the PP container